Parametric Semidefinite Programming: Geometry of the Trajectory of Solutions: Preliminaries

-Given a primal-dual pair of TV-SDPs $(P_t,D_t)$, we denote a primal-dual point by $(X,Z,t)$.
+Given a primal-dual pair of {parametric} SDPs $(P_t,D_t)$, we denote a primal-dual point by $(X,Z,t)$.
 If at a fixed value of the parameter $\hat t\in T$ there exists a primal-dual non-degenerate optimal point $(X^*,Z^*)$, then, by Proposition \ref{thm: non_deg<->uniq} $(X^*,Z^*)$ is a unique primal-dual optimal point, and by Proposition \ref{prop: single_valued_continuous}, around $\hat t$ the primal and dual optimal set-valued maps are continuous single-valued functions.
 Under strict complementarity, these functions are analytic.
-In the following, we provide details of this fact.
+Below we provide details of this fact.

 The optimality conditions \eqref{eq: KKT} for $(X,Z,t)$ to be a solution of $(P_t,D_t)$ at a fixed value of the parameter $t\in T$ can be equivalently written as

 for some $y\in\mathbb{R}^m$, where $\Tilde{\mathcal{A}}(t):=\left(\operatorname{svec}(A_1(t)),\dots.\operatorname{svec}(A_m(t))\right)^T$ and $\operatorname{svec}(X)$ denotes a linear map stacking the upper triangular part of $X$, where the off-diagonal entries are multiplied by $\sqrt{2}$: